SCOTUS sees a supreme nose dive in confidence

 At constitutioncenter.org an article from June notes that the Library of Congress tracks the historic list of overruled Supreme Court cases in its report titled, “The Constitution Annotated,” and that as of 2020, the court had overruled its own precedents in an estimated 232 cases since 1810.

 The Court’s ruling in Plessy v.
 Ferguson (1896) allowed segregation in states.
-Nearly 60 years later, the Brown v.
+The Brown v.
 Board of Education (1954) case overturned it, saying it violated the 14th Amendment’s Equal Protection Clause.

 The Court ruled in Citizens United v.
 FEC (2010) that the First Amendment doesn’t permit the government to ban corporate funding of independent political broadcasts during election cycles, overturning Austin v.
 Michigan Chamber of Commerce (1990).